rust-lang/rfcs/text/0000-generalized-type-ascription.md

 applying rules uniformly, and thus has a negative complexity cost on balance.
 However, this view may not be shared by everybody.
 It is a legitimate position to take to view this as an increase in language complexity.

-## Readability of function definitions

-One of the benefits of static typing is that it acts as machine checked documentation.
-This is particularly useful on API boundaries such as function definitions.
-Indeed, even though a language like Haskell features global type inference, it is the cultural norm in the Haskell community that functions should have explicitly annotated signatures.

-This RFC does not introduce global type inference in any way, but it does allow you to elide the exact type of each function parameter.
-This could potentially lead to less obvious type signatures.
-However, the RFC has purposefully defines the rules for the elision in such a way that you should fairly easily be able to see what type a function parameter is of.

 ## Potential conflict with named arguments